-The elements in the WISE plan are consistent with guidance issued by EPA to support integrated permit planning, as well as the Agency's nine-element watershed plans (Table 2.3)
+The Integrated Planning Framework allows permittees to pursey integrated planning through enforcement orders or NPDES permits.
+The elements in the WISE plan are consistent with guidance issued by EPA to support integrated permit planning, as well as the Agency's nineelement watershed plans (Table 2.3)

-Table 2-3.
+Table 2-2.
 Comparison of EPA Integrated Planning (IP) Guidance Elements and EPA Nine-Element Watershed Planning.